MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/tutorial-windows10.md

 Monitor the configuration of your devices for Desktop Analytics.
 In the Configuration Manager console, go to the **Software Library** workspace, expand the **Desktop Analytics Servicing** node, and select the **Connection Health** dashboard.

 Configuration Manager synchronizes your collections within 60 minutes of creating the connection.
 In the Desktop Analytics portal, go to **Global Pilot**, and see your Configuration Manager device collections.
+It may take 2-3 days for the rest of the portal to show complete data.
+See [Data latency](https://docs.microsoft.commem/configmgr/desktop-analytics/troubleshooting#data-latency)

 ## Create a Desktop Analytics deployment plan